heloameneses/react-native-challenge/README.md

 # React Native Coding Challenge

-In this challenge you're going to create a basic Reddit app with React Native
+In this challenge you're going to create a basic Reddit app with React Native.

 Reddit is a news website where registered users can submit posts or links to content that other users can vote and comment.
 Each of these posts is grouped into categories known as "subreddits".